 - i.
-Grade point average on hours attempted (qualitative); and - ii.
-Hours successfully completed (quantitative) based on hours enrolled.
-As a general rule, a student must successfully pass 67% of the hours they attempt (hours as of the census date).
-You can find more information here: http://www.ttuhsc.edu/financial-aid/faq.aspx
+Qualitative grade point average on hours attempted - ii.
+Quantitative hours successfully completed based on hours enrolled.
+As a general rule, a student must successfully pass 67% of the hours they attempt (hours as of census date). - iii.
+Maximum Time Frame students may not attempt more than 150% of the required program hours (or years for medical students) to complete their degree program.